Proverbs, observations, advice, and theses from a family road trip during the COVID-19 pandemic

 49/ We saw Wilbur Wright’s birthplace in Indiana; the Wright bike shop in Dayton, Ohio; the site of the first flight at Kill Devil Hills, NC; and the outside of the Air and Space Museum in DC; and listened to most of David McCullough’s book.
 It was a nice outline.

-One reply on “Proverbs, observations, advice, and theses from a family road trip during the COVID-19 pandemic”
+One response to “Proverbs, observations, advice, and theses from a family road trip during the COVID-19 pandemic”